-Once associated with rather embarrassing products like Metamucil, fiber has been making headlines in recent years.
+Once associated with rather embarrassing products, fiber is now recognized as an important part of our diets.
 We’ve all seen advertisements for high-fiber breakfast cereals and fiber-rich snack bars, but most of us don’t completely understand the importance of adding fiber to our diets.

 Dietary fiber is a virtually indigestible substance that’s found in plants.
 There are two main types of fiber and they have different effects on the body.
 Although scientifically different, insoluble fiber and soluble fiber both contribute to a healthy diet and lifestyle.